rahul31616/FACE-DETECTION/README.md

 # Face Recognition Web App with Machine Learning & Flask
-Face recognition is one of the most widely used in my application.
-If at all you want to develop and deploy the application on the web only knowledge of machine learning or deep learning is not enough.
-You also need to know the creation of pipeline architecture and call it from the client-side, HTTP request, and many more.
-While doing so you might face many challenges while developing the app.
-This course is structured in such a way that you can able to develop the face recognition based web app from scratch.
+Face recognition is one of the most widely used technologies in modern applications.
+I have learned that to develop and deploy such an application on the web, knowing only machine learning or deep learning is not sufficient.
+It is also important to understand how to build a pipeline architecture, handle HTTP requests from the client-side, and manage several other components.
+During the development process, one can encounter various real-world challenges.
+This project has helped me learn how to build a face recognition-based web app completely from scratch.
 ### Final Ouptut of the project

 ![project_output](https://user-images.githubusercontent.com/75901421/184621727-ba0858f1-2151-43af-bc48-3be30dd45f60.gif)

 After completion of the course you will develop as shown in URL: <https://genderrecognition-flask.herokuapp.com/>

-What you will learn?
+What you will learned?

 1. Python
 2. Image Processing with OpenCV